davidtrimmer/ticket-lifecycle/README.md

   <img width="960" alt="Screenshot 2025-03-18 at 6 31 09 PM" src="https://github.com/user-attachments/assets/797edc87-9280-4192-bea3-6c88985126b4" />
 </p>
 <p>
   Here, John can see the ticket that has been submitted by the end user.
-He
 </p>
 <br/>